Last Updated on

 Imagine shifting one year’s worth of food, medical supplies, maintenance, building and scientific equipment and of course 19 hardy expeditioners and all their luggage (a year’s worth of creature comforts!).
 All slung under a few small helicopters (the cargo, not the expeditioners!).

 You get one shot at it in 12 months.
-Also, don’t forget what goes to station must come back, including last years rubbish- We mean everything!
+Also, don’t forget what goes to the station must come back, including last years rubbish- We mean everything!

 Accommodation in Antarctica